 The covert dedication of Variation XIII to Jesus would explain why that movement was performed at Elgar’s Memorial Service in March 1934.

-Richard Powell, the husband of Dora Powell (née Penny), observed that the vast majority of Elgar’s friends depicted in the Enigma Variations “...were not of his religion.”
-He candidly acknowledged that virtually all of Elgar’s friends were Anglican who did not share his Roman Catholic faith.
+Richard Powell, the husband of Dora Powell (née Penny), observed that the vast majority of Elgar’s friends depicted in the Enigma Variations “. . . were not of his religion.”
+He candidly acknowledged that virtually all of Elgar’s friends were Anglicans who did not share his Roman Catholic faith.
 However, everyone portrayed in the Enigma Variations was Christian and acknowledged Jesus Christ as their Lord and Savior.
 This unifying trait powerfully hints at the identity of Elgar’s secret friend.
 Elgar’s unexpected choice of a Protestant anthem as the covert Theme is emblematic of his circle of friends who were predominantly Protestant.
 This readily explains why he teased Dora Penny about being the one to guess the absent tune.
 Why?
 Because Dora was the daughter of an Anglican Rector and an avid singer who participated in congregational singing.
-To learn more concerning the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.